Alternate Decoder Logic using a GAL

 # LBS1 & LBS0;

-Some remark regarding GAL
+Some remarks regarding GAL